jtlapp/electron-affinity/README.md

 - The code imports the _type_ `StatusApi` rather than the class `StatusApi`.
 This keeps the main process from pulling in window-side code.
 - `bindWindowApi()` takes both the type parameter `StatusApi` and the string name of the API `"StatusApi"`.
 The names must agree.
 - `bindWindowApi()` takes a reference to the `BrowserWindow` to which the API is bound.
 Each API is bound to a single window and messages only that window.
-- The code calls an API method as if the method were local to the window.
+- The code calls a window API method as if it were local to the main process.
 - The main process does not need to do anything special to wait for the window to finish loading. `bindWindowApi` will keep attempting to bind until timing out.

+Window APIs also require that you preload `electron-ipc-methods/preload`.

 ### Organizing Main APIs